leagregorka/leagregorka.github.io/simi/index.md

 ## HOW IT FUNCTIONS?

 SIMI helps the restaurants to **control their sales** because **every order is registered online on the back office**.
 Besides helping control the sales it also allows the waiter to suggest wines according to the dish automatically, allowing **better cross-sales** without risking to be inconvenient by, for example, suggesting more expensive wines.
-Other accessory **operational features** like calling the waiter or sending the requests to a screen on the kitchen are also a part of the product.

 SIMI also integrates with the main PoS (Point of Sales) systems in use in Portugal to send the requests to the kitchen and to **invoice the clients appropriately** having all the information also registered in the PoS.

 SIMI in Portuguese media and newspapers: